-'''

-PKZIP(R) Version 2.50 FAST!
-Compression Utility Copyright 1989-1997 PKWARE Inc. All Rights Reserved.
+''' PKZIP(R) Version 6.0 FAST!
+Compression Utility Copyright 1989-2002 PKWARE Inc. All Rights Reserved.
 Registered Version PKZIP Reg.
 U.S. Pat. and Tm.
 Off.
-Patent No. 5,051,745
+Patent No. 5,051,745 Version 6.0 '''

-'''

 Advanced users of PKZIP often require more detailed version information to assist in automating compression and extraction operations.
 PKZIP has the capability to return the version number as a value to the shell.
-The version number will be returned as a positive integer value less than 256.
-This value is only returned to the shell and is therefore not viewable by the user.
+The version number returns as a positive integer value less than 256.
+This value is only returned to the shell and is therefore not viewable.
 This functionality can be useful to verify PKZIP version numbers in the context of a .BAT file or shell script.
 The default action is to return the major number of the release.
 For example, for version 2.5 the return value will be 2.
 Using sub-options with the version option will return precise values of the release number to the shell.
 The available sub-options and the values they return are outlined in the following table: